-Seton Hall University provides students the option to pursue an advanced career in accounting with one of two master's degrees in the discipline, the Master of Science in Accounting and the Master of Business Administration with a concentration in accounting.
-The MS in accounting is designed for students seeking a career in accountancy who do not hold a bachelor's degree in accounting.
+Seton Hall University offers an online Master of Science (MS) in Accounting and a Master of Business Administration (MBA) with a concentration in Accounting.
+The MS in accounting is designed for students who do not hold a bachelor's degree in the field.
 The 30-credit hour curriculum includes cost accounting, financial reporting, and commercial law.
-Students of the online accounting degree program graduate with the qualifications to complete the CPA, CMA, or CIA certification exams.
-The MBA offers students a broader education in business complemented with instruction in accounting.
-The 40-credit hour degree program includes coursework in financial reporting and federal taxation.
+Graduates are eligible to sit for CPA, CMA, or CIA certification exams.
+The MBA program requires that students attend campus for a two-day orientation.
+The 40-credit curriculum provides a general overview of business and accounting, including financial reporting and federal taxation.

 #4 DePaul University